Teenager (word): History

 Nevertheless, the earliest age-related terminology based on the suffix is teens, referring to the life stage.
 The earliest recorded usage of teens in this sense dates to the 1590s.
-Although, it was spelled differently as Teenes, and did not gain its modern spelling until 1664 when The Cheats was published by John Wilson.
-The noun "teen" was first recognized in a pop culture title in 1919 when the comic strip Harold Teen was published.
+Although, it was spelled as Teenes, and did not gain its modern spelling until 1664 when The Cheats was published by John Wilson.

 Public recognition and marketing

 During the 1930s and '40s, teenager gained traction as a term used by marketers to emphasize on the spending powers of American high school students.
 After World War II, a new stage of life was being recognized due to the generation gap many youths experienced between their parents as a result of being brought up in a war generation.
 Marketers wanted to recognize this emerging phenomenon as a period involving rebellion and experimentation with youth subcultures, also taking note of America's compulsory schooling extension into high school after the 1938 ban on child labor.
-As such, the term teenager rose to popularity throughout advertising with several companies catering to the fashion, music, transportation, film, literature and magazine preferences of high schoolers, with several different subcultures being catered to.
+As such, the term teenager rose to popularity throughout advertising, with several companies catering to the fashion, music, transportation, film, literature and magazine preferences of high schoolers; several different subcultures were catered to.

 One of the earliest mentions of the word ‘teenager’ in the British Newspaper Archive was in a fashion-related magazine article from The Sketch in 1945, called ‘Teen-age Triumphs.’
 Another early usage comes from an advert for Nestlé's Milo in the West London Observer called 'Trouble With a Teen-Ager', published March 1950.
 The cartoon depicts a teenage girl and her mother, the latter of whom remarks ‘Sally’s so difficult these days.’
 Her friend advises that like all teenagers, Sally simply ‘needs building up’ – naturally, with the help of Milo, a cup of which is sure to ‘bring a smile-o.’

 In his short book The Teenage Consumer published in July 1959, the British market research pioneer Mark Abrams identified the emergence of a new economic group of people aged 13–25.
 Compared to children, people in this age range had more money, more discretion on how they chose to spend it, and greater mobility through the advent of the motor car.
 Compared to adults, people in this age range had fewer responsibilities and therefore made different choices on how to spend their money.
 These unique characteristics of this new economic group presented challenges and opportunities to advertisers.
-Mark Abrams rose the term to widespread use to describe this group of consumers aged 13–25 (even though ages 20–25 are numerically excluded from the dictionary definition of teenager despite many still going through the developmental stage of adolescence).
+Mark Abrams rose the term to widespread use to describe this group of consumers.